mmisw/mmiorr-docs/docs/ontology/new.md

 <img class="smallfloatright" alt="Ontology owner selection" src="../../img/cor/cor-ontology-owner-selection-20160828.png">
 Finally, you will complete the metadata details necessary for registering your ontology.
-These include the individual or organizational owner (shown below), a short name used as part of the final IRI for the ontology, the visibility of the ontology in the browse page, and the status of the ontology.
+These include the individual or organizational owner (shown at right), a short name used as part of the final IRI for the ontology, the visibility of the ontology in the browse page, and the status of the ontology.

 !!! tip
     If you are testing the process or your ontology, please choose "testing" as the status,